UiL-OTS-labs/jspsych-uil-template-docs/README.md

 - Physically being bound to the lab.
 - Relatively small samples, optimised for "Wilhelm Wundt" style traditional research.

-The lab-based situation is limited due to the COVID-19 pandemic, which is why we've started working on web-based alternatives.
+The lab-based situation was limited due to the COVID-19 pandemic, which is why we've started working on web-based alternatives.
 Some general remarks about this:

 - 'The web' cannot offer the accuracy and precision needed for certain paradigms.
 - Variations in hardware, software, internet speed, random noise and distractions and many other aspects may cause variations at multiple levels.